-The CLNK provides a link from MEPS event files to the Medical Conditions File.
+The CLNK provides a link from MEPS event files to the 2000 Medical Conditions File.
 When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with an outpatient visit.
-Users should also note that not all outpatient visits link to the condition file.
+Users should also note that not all outpatient visits link to the medical conditions file.